 You can suffer a catastrophic injury in Charleston at work, on someone else’s property, or just about anywhere else.
 There can be times when your catastrophic injury is the result of someone’s negligence.
 At these times, you can sue the negligent party for any financial losses you suffer relating to your injury.

 If you have suffered a catastrophic injury in Charleston caused by someone else, get in touch with the Shelly Leeke Law Firm.
-A Charleston catastrophic injury attorney can review your legal claim.
+A Charleston personal injury lawyer can review your legal claim.
 We can help you determine who is at fault for your injury and make sure this party is held financially responsible for their actions.

 How a Catastrophic Injury Can Affect You